-I love speedrunning.
-I also understand how FPS helped pioneer speedrunning.
-This being said, I actually prefer to watch 2D side scrollers like Metroidvania (re: Super Metroid or Hollow Knight) or Mario.
-RNG-heavy games aren't that interesting because the metaplay revolves around strategies incumbent on game-provided "dice rolls."
-RPG speedruns are a good example, but also have the added problem of constant menuing.
-Menuing is not fun to watch; dice rolls can be, but the speedrunner really has to sell the fact that they're rolling a "die."
+I love speedrunning in general.
+I wrote my master's thesis on speedrunning Metroidvania, and actually prefer to spectate 2D side scrollers like Super Metroid, Hollow Knight, or Mario.
+RNG-heavy (random-number generation) games aren't that interesting to me because the metaplay revolves around strategies incumbent on game-provided "dice rolls."
+Blind luck, basically.
+JRPG speedruns are a good example, but also have the added problem of constant menuing.
+Though technically impressive, menuing is not fun to watch; dice rolls can be, but the speedrunner really has to sell the fact that they're rolling a "die."
 Caleb Hart is especially good at doing this—not just when literally rolling a D20 for his audience, but also when FF7 runs fail to give him good damage rolls during speedruns.

-I enjoyed the prospect of Doom Eternal speedruns when the game was new.
-However, my enjoyment has steadily decreased.
+However, following the game's one-year anniversary my overall enjoyment of spectating Doom Eternal speedruns has steadily decreased.
 This can be explained by several different factors:

 - Doom Eternal's gameplay is too fast, with lots of rapid-fire weapon-swapping, scoped attacks and blurry movement.

 Comparatively Mario 64 is easy to watch thanks to reliable camerawork and glitches that don't break the entire game.
 So-called "major glitches" like backwards long jump are situational and category dependent.
 Doom Eternal has glitchless runs, but the issues above still remain: The gameplay is already so over-the-top (and fast) that it's hard to tell what's going on, let alone appreciate it as extraordinary.
 But there's more to it than that.

 I don't prefer FPS speedruns for several reasons.
 Mind you, these don't apply to all FPS or their respective speedruns, but I'll have to explain the exceptions as I go along: